 Users and organizations have a set of permitted regions that they are allowed to use.
 In order to create a project in a particular region, the region must be among the permitted regions of the project's

 billTo.
-Please contact DNAnexus support if you wish to obtain access to additional regions.
+Contact DNAnexus Support to obtain access to additional regions.

 Users and organizations have a default region, which may be set by the user (or organization administrators, respectively) to any value among the permitted regions.
 This is the default region that is used when a new project is created and a region is not otherwise specified.